raylcw/network-diagram-portfolio/README.md

 # Network Diagram Portfolio Example

 This repository contains a sample small business network diagram created in Microsoft Visio.
-The documentation includes a PDF export and all relevant asset legends.
+The documentation includes a PDF export, editable Visio (.vsdx), and all relevant asset legends.

 ## Features
 - Standardized naming conventions